Business Administration, MBA

 - The MBA program provides a one-on-one mentoring opportunity for every student.
 Mentors are committed and growing Christians who also are successful business people.

 - Every course provides a strong link between theory and practice.
 Most courses are taught by Ph.D.'s in the field of study, who have successfully published and have substantial business or consulting experience.
-In addition, many courses will include a successful business person in the area of study who will serve as an additional resource faculty.

 - Students will have the opportunity to develop meaningful personal relationships with Ph.D. faculty, additional resource faculty, mentors, and peers which, in turn will lead to a wide range of personal growth outcomes, including: